MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>Who is Guido van Rossum</summary>
 <br>

->Guido van Rossum is a Dutch programmer and the creator of the Python programming language.
-He has been actively involved in the development of Python since its creation.
+>Guido van Rossum is a Dutch programmer who is best known as the creator of the Python programming language.
+He created Python in the late 1980s and released it in 1991.
 </details>
 <details>
 <summary>Where does the name "Python" come from</summary>
 <br>

->The name "Python" was inspired by Monty Python, a British comedy group.
+>The name "Python" was inspired by the Monty Python's Flying Circus comedy series.
+Guido van Rossum is a fan of Monty Python, and he chose the name as a reference to the humor and absurdity in the series.
 </details>
 <details>
 <summary>What is the Zen of Python</summary>